For this tutorial we do not offer a free download of the pattern.

 The other slices will be worked at the end of the assembly.

-The work of the slices is done with a finish/paint for slices.
-It is necessary to put 2 to 3 layers of finish.
-For more information we invite you to consult the guide below.
+The work on the slices is done with a finish/paint for slices.
+Two to three coats of finish are required.
+For more information, we invite you to consult the guide below.

 ![]() |